10 ways you’re failing at IT audits

 “A few years ago, our company launched a major effort to simplify our policies.
 We sought to make our policies easier to understand and reduce them in number,” Leidinger says.
 By reducing the policy compliance burden, succeeding in audits became easier.

-Simplifying an organization’s policies and procedures is no easy task.
+Simplifying an organisation’s policies and procedures is no easy task.
 It will likely require subject matter experts from multiple units, including compliance, accounting, audit and human resources.
 Alternatively, you may sponsor simplifying policies specific to the technology area.
 Consider Sam Carpenter’s book Work the System: The Simple Mechanics of Making More and Working Less for additional insight on how to develop and regularly adjust business procedures and policies.

 You have set yourself up for death by a thousand exceptions